 Included below for selected questions are noteworthy subgroups variations for BIPOC/white, age, urban/rural, education, gender, and households with and without children.
 The accompanying set of tabs notes subgroup variations for all the questions.

 OVBC surveys currently use aggregated data to analyze the opinions of BIPOC residents in comparison to the opinions of residents who identify as white and not another race.
 BIPOC residents are not a monolith; the grouping represents a wide diversity of races and ethnicities.
 The findings included in this memo should not be construed such that all people of color are believed to share the same opinions.
 Disaggregated race data will be provided when sample sizes permit reliability.

-For survey full question wording, all statistically significant subgroup findings, and respondent quotes, readers are encouraged to refer to the accompanying three documents: (1) annotated questionnaire, (2) crosstabulations document, and (3) verbatim written responses spreadsheet.
+For survey full question wording, all statistically significant subgroup findings, and respondent quotes, readers are encouraged to refer to the accompanying three documents, available to download at the bottom of the page: (1) annotated questionnaire, (2) crosstabulations document, and (3) verbatim written responses spreadsheet (available upon request).

 Oregon Values and Beliefs Center (OVBC): This research was completed as a community service by the Oregon Values and Beliefs Center.
 OVBC is an independent and non-partisan organization and an Oregon charitable nonprofit corporation.
 Representative OVBC projects include opinion research about race-based crimes for the Asian Health and Service Center, as well as research about early childhood education and the cost of childcare for the Children’s Institute.

 OVBC has conducted other research regarding Oregonians’ values and beliefs related to water, including:

 - Oregon Values and Beliefs Center (2022, August 8).
 Water and Drought.
 OVBC Research Blog. https://oregonvbc.org/water-and-drought/